 The Model 3708 Ultra-Low Resistance Preamp/Scanner

 For ultra-low AC resistance measurement applications that demand the very best in low noise performance, the Model 3708 8-channel preamp/scanner is the best choice.
 At just 2 nVRMS/vHz, the Model 3708 offers the lowest input voltage noise of the three available scanners and can achieve measurement resolution to 10 nΩ.
-The Model 3708 improves low ohmic and low resistance Hall effect measurement capability by a factor of two over the Model 3716L.
-Like the Model 3716L, unused leads are left open to facilitate Hall effect measurement sequencing.
+The Model 3708 has unused leads that are left open to facilitate Hall effect measurement sequencing.
 With DC bias current of 50 pA, however, it is not recommended for subkelvin temperature measurements.
 These measurements require very low DC bias current to prevent measurement errors as a result of self heating.
 Specifications for resistance range, accuracy, and resolution (noise) are different than the standalone Model 370.